What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 1. Add sugar to the cream and whip until stiff.

-2. Spread the cream from step 1 on top of the sponge cake and arrange the cut strawberries on top.
+2. Spread the whipped cream from step 1 on top of the sponge cake and arrange the cut strawberries on top.

 5. Chill in the refrigerator before serving.